franela/goreq/README.md

 ## Receiving JSON

-GoReq will help you to receive JSON.
+GoReq will help you to receive and unmarshal JSON.

 ```go
 type Item struct {